 5. She started focusing on self-control and she learned to reassure herself.

-Check them out and leave your comments.
+Let me know what you think.
 I’m here to help you through this difficult time.

-Leave your comments here.
 Remember you can comment anonymously by simply typing in an alias for your name and email address.
 I look forward to hearing from you!